Base milestones on objective evaluation of working systems.

 A system demo is a critical event.
 It’s the method for assessing the Solution’s current state and gathering immediate, ART-level feedback from the people doing the work, as well as critical feedback from Business Owners, sponsors, stakeholders, and customers.
-The one real measure of value, velocity, and progress is the demo of the fully integrated work from all the teams during the prior iteration.
+The demo is the one real measure of value, velocity, and progress of the fully integrated work across all the teams.

-The purpose of the system demo is to test and evaluate the full system in the staging environment that the ART is working on and getting feedback from the primary stakeholders.
+The system demo tests and evaluates the full solution in as rich of a context as possible (often staging) to receive feedback from stakeholders.
 These stakeholders include Business Owners, executive sponsors, other Agile Teams, development management, customers (and their proxies) who provide input on the fitness for purpose for the solution under development.
-The feedback is critical, as only they can give the guidance (see Figure 1) the train needs to stay on course or take corrective action.
+The feedback is critical, as only they can give the guidance the ART needs to stay on course or make adjustments.

 The system demo occurs at the end of every iteration.
-It provides an integrated, comprehensive view of the new Features that have been delivered by all the teams on the train in the most recent iteration.
+It provides an integrated, comprehensive view of the new Features delivered by the ART.
 It offers the ART a fact-based measure of current, system-level progress within the PI.
-It’s the only real measure of ART velocity.
-Achieving this requires implementing the scalable engineering practices necessary to support integration and synchronization across the ART.
+It’s the true measure of ART velocity and progress.
+Achieving this requires implementing the scalable engineering practices necessary to support Continuous Integration across the ART.

-At the end of each PI, the ART holds a final PI system demo.
-It’s a somewhat structured and formal affair, as it demos an increment that includes all the features developed over the last PI.
+At the end of each PI, the ART holds a final PI system demo that shows all the features developed over the last PI.
 Since its scope is larger, the audience may be broader and include customers, Portfolio representatives, and other additional stakeholders.
 This demo is usually part of the Inspect and Adapt (I&A) event, which feeds into the retrospective and various PI progress Metrics, including the ‘program predictability measure’ and ‘program performance metrics.’

 The Timing of the System Demo

-However, the system demo must occur within the time bounds of the following iteration.
-Otherwise, feedback to the teams will be delayed, potentially putting the PI at risk.
-The ART must make all the necessary investments to allow the system demo to happen in a timely cadence.
+The system demo must occur within the time bounds of the following iteration.
+ARTs must make all the necessary investments to allow the system demo to happen in a timely cadence.
 In fact, a lagging system demo is often an indicator of larger problems within the ART, such as continuous integration maturity or System Team capacity.

 Balancing Integration Effort and Feedback

 The goal of the system demo is to learn from the most recent development experience and adjust the course of action.
-However, when the concerns for an ART span software, hardware, mechanical systems, and supplier-provided components, integrating all assets every two weeks may consume too much capacity and create an unacceptable transaction cost.
-Simply, continuous integration may not be economical or practical in such environments.
+However, some components don’t lend themselves to continuous integration – hardware, mechanical systems, and supplier-provided components, and scare components due to costs or availability.
+Continuous integration may not be economical or practical in such environments.